zzak00/nlp_with_transformers_visualizations/chapter3.md

 The problem is that these new embedding vectors are completely invariant to the position of the word.
 Luckily, there is an easy trick to capture position information.
 Let's take a look.

 ### Positional Embeddings
-Positional embeddinds are based on a simple technique: we add to each token embedding a new vector position of equal size.
-This approach gives to each word its positional information within the sentence.
+Positional embeddings are based on a simple technique: we add to each token embedding a new vector position of equal size.
+This approach gives each word its positional information within the sentence.
 To create these vectors, we use sine and cosine functions, as illustrated below, where 'pos' represents the position of the word in the sentence, 'i' indicate the index in the vector position, and 'd_model' represents the embedding dimension.
 There are several reasons why this method is useful: first, the periodicity of the functions helps in capturing the word's position; additionally, the output of sine and cosine falls between [-1,1], which is normalized.
-It won’t grow to an unmanageable numbers during calculations; furthermore, no additional training is required, as a unique representation is generated for each position.
+It won’t grow to unmanageable numbers during calculations; furthermore, no additional training is required, as a unique representation is generated for each position.

 ![figure 4](visuals/chap3visuals/positional_embeddings.png)

-Now that we've encountered these concepts, we are ready to dive into the most important building bolck .
+Now that we've encountered these concepts, we are ready to dive into the most important building block.
 ### Self-attention
 As we saw earlier, each token is individually represented by a vector of either 768 or 512 dimensions.
 The main idea behind self-attention is to use the entire sequence to compute a weighted average matrix that describes the relationships between each token embedding and the other token embeddings within the same sentence.
 As a result, we end up with embeddings that capture context more effectively.
 To do so, we use a technique called: